wnederhof/basecode/README.md

 ```
 Here:
 - `delete` will undo the file generation.
 This command may also additional generate files, such as migration scripts for dropping a previously created table.
 - `overwrite` will overwrite any existing files.
-When this option is not specified, CrudCodeGen will abort when a file is about to be overwritten.
+When this option is not specified, Basecode will abort when a file is about to be overwritten.

 ## Development
 For developing your application, you can use `docker-compose up` to spin up a development database.
 You can then either start the backend using your IDE by running the `main` method in the `Application.kt` file, or start the Spring Boot server using `./mvnw spring-boot:run`.
 You should be able to access your GraphQL dashboard at: `http://localhost:8080/graphiql`.